-It’s become painfully clear over the last three years that making that silk purse isn’t going to be achieved by a constant rearguard action with a low budget.
-It cost over £16,000 last year just to keep these sub-standard loos operational, and, in spite of spending £3,000 of that on improved drainage and new cisterns at Bridge Road, they still remain an unpleasant place to spend a penny.
+It had become painfully clear by 2019 that making that silk purse wasn’t going to be achieved by a constant rearguard action with a low budget.
+It cost £16,000 in 2018/19 just to keep these sub-standard loos operational, and, in spite of spending £3,000 of that on improved drainage and new cisterns at Bridge Road, they still remained an unpleasant place to spend a penny.

-However, Shanklin Council has shown that there is a way out, and, in spite of the fact that it’s a very expensive one, it shouldn’t cost local residents any extra money, though it will be more than a penny a go.
+However, Shanklin Council had shown a way out, and, in spite of the fact that it was a very expensive one, it hasn’t cost local residents any extra money, though it is more than a penny a go.
 Shanklin had the same problem as Yarmouth, but went for a radical solution – it installed semi-automatic, coin-operated modules from Swedish company Danfo, and their public loos are now a matter of civic pride.
-Yarmouth Council is considering doing the same thing, but, of course, it won’t come cheap; a survey has been carried out by Danfo, and the price is going to be around £160,000.
-After your sharp intake of breath, let me tell you that buys 3 semi-automatic unisex modules and a DDA (Disability Discrimination Act) module installed within the current Bridge Road building, and a complete replacement of the Common toilets with a DDA toilet and a single unisex cubicle.
-So how will this be achieved at no extra cost?
+Yarmouth Council has done the same thing, but, of course, it hasn’t come cheap – around £160,000.
+After your sharp intake of breath, let me tell you that bought 3 semi-automatic unisex modules and a DDA (Disability Discrimination Act) module installed within the current Bridge Road building, and a complete replacement of the Common toilets with a DDA toilet and a single unisex cubicle.
+So how has this been achieved at no extra cost?
 Well, not all at once, of course – Yarmouth Town Council just doesn’t have those resources!
-However, the capital costs can be met by raising a 25-year loan from the Public Works Loan Board (PWLB).
-The interest charges can be covered by charging, say, 20p to all users of the facilities – the two toilets have an annual footfall of around 40,000 – which, together with a projected 50% saving in utility bills and lower maintenance costs, could actually result in LOWER costs to council tax payers!
-And since most users are visitors, it seems pretty fair they should pay for their use of our conveniences.
+The capital costs have been met by raising a 25-year loan from the Public Works Loan Board (PWLB).
+The interest charges have been covered by charging 20p to all users of the facilities – the two toilets have an annual footfall of around 40,000 – which, together with savings in utility bills and maintenance costs, have actually resulted in LOWER costs to council tax payers, contributing towards a zero precept increase in 2022/3 for the second year running.